AnkiTools/AnkiSharp/README.md

 ### Contribute

+#### Other languages

-:warning: **I'm looking for some developers to develop the Java, Javascript and Python version, If you are interested in it please contact me here : https://clement-jean.github.io/contact/** :warning:
+I'm looking for some developers to develop the Java, Javascript and Python version, If you are interested in it please contact me here : https://clement-jean.github.io/contact/

+#### C#

-For the C# version you can find a to do list here : [To do list](https://github.com/AnkiTools/AnkiSharp/projects/1)
+You can find a to do list here : [To do list](https://github.com/AnkiTools/AnkiSharp/projects/1)

 ### Youtube